Sangam Literature

 What we see in the modern editions, are Kapilar for Kurinji, Pālai Pādiya Perunkadungō for Pālai, Nallanthuvanār for Neythal, Nalluthiran for Mullai and Maruthan Ilanākanār for Marutham.

-Praising the Kings: There are a total of 138 poems which praise the 43 kings belonging to the three great dynasties: Chēra, Chōzha and Pāndiya.
+There is a total of 138 poems which praise the 43 kings belonging to the Chēra, Chōzha and Pāndiyan dynasties.
 There are 141 poems in praise of 48 small–region kings – the main ones are Athiyamān Nedumān Anji, Vēl Pāri, Āy Andiran, Pēkan, Kumanan, Kāri, Nānjil Valluvan, Pittan Kotran and Elini.
 There are 121 poems whose heroes are unknown due to missing words, defective colophons, fragmentary nature of the poems etc.

 The Ten Long Poems – Pathuppāttu